jywang2016/EMPC/README.md

     devtools::install_github("jywang2016/EMPC")

-Documentation
+Examples
 -------------

-Three examples are given in the `test` file.
+Examples are given in the [`test`](https://github.com/jywang2016/EMPC/tree/master/test) file.
 Here is the example\#1:comfort/cost control with time-invariant constrains.
 > Data is obtained in [Mini-Project](https://github.com/oleveque/BuildingClimateControl) of [Prof.Colin Jones](https://people.epfl.ch/colin.jones/publications?lang=en&cvlang=en)'s course `Model Predictive Control`.You can compare
 the results of `EMPC` example#1 to the project.